-The Wilma Hepker School of Social Work and Sociology offers a bachelor of social work degree (BSW) and a Bachelor of arts degree (BA) with a major in sociology, and a master of social work degree (MSW) and a doctor of social work degree (DSW) at our College Place, Washington campus.
+The Wilma Hepker School of Social Work and Sociology offers a bachelor of social work degree (BSW) and a bachelor of arts degree (BA) with a major in sociology, a master of social work degree (MSW) and a doctor of social work degree (DSW) at our College Place, Washington campus.
 The school also offers the master of social work degree (MSW) at our campuses in Missoula and Billings, Montana.
 Contact Academic Advisement if you have questions: (509) 527-2132.

 Social Work Major (Bachelor of Social Work)

 The degree in social work is designed to prepare students for generalist social work practice in a variety of practice settings and graduate study.
 Supervised field practicum experience in selected social work agencies is an integral part of the program.
 The Bachelor of Social Work is accredited by the Council on Social Work Education

 Candidates for social work are selected on the basis of scholarship, ethical conduct, awareness of diverse issues, and a commitment to social and economic justice.
 In addition to completing the requirement for the Bachelor of Social Work, students must be accepted into candidacy in the junior year to continue in the program.
 Criteria for acceptance include a minimum overall grade point average of 2.75 with a minimum grade point average of 3.0 in core requirements.